Delors/Lectures/ds-concurrency-in-java/folien.en.rst

      In Java, mutual exclusion only takes place between methods that have been explicitly declared as :java:`synchronised`.

-  *Monitors* are just one model (alternatives: *Semaphores*, *Message Passing*) that enables the communication and synchronisation of threads.
+  *Monitors* are just one model (alternatives: *Semaphores*, *Message Passing*) that enables the communication and synchronization of threads.
 It is the standard model in Java and is directly supported by the Java Virtual Machine (JVM).